sjsrey/ors/ors.md

 A recent development in scientific publishing has been the move to the so called open access publication model.
 Although it can take on different forms, the basic premise is that once a scientific paper has been published it is made freely available to interested readers.
 The model has gain much momentum, as of 2011 estimates are that some 50\% of all scientific papers published are in some form of open access.
 It is useful to take a look at the pressures that have driven its evolution.

 Three general forces have been responsible for open access coming into being.
 First, and most prominently, is the widespread disenchantment by the academic community with the traditional commercial publishing model.
-Reflected in such documents as *The Cost of Knowledge*, signed by some 14000 scientists who pledged to no longer participate in commercial scientific publishing, from refusing to submit their articles to journals under the traditional model, to declining referee request or serving in any aspect of the editorial process.
+Reflected in such documents as *The Cost of Knowledge*, signed by some 14000 scientists who pledged to no longer participate in commercial scientific publishing, from refusing to submit their articles to journals under the traditional model, to declining referee requests or serving in any aspect of the editorial process.
 This was a key component of the boycott of Elsevier.

 A second pressure reflects movements by governments to begin requiring that research supported by federal funding make the findings and data publicly available.
 This is reflected in the NSF requiring a data management component in all research proposals with accessibility as central concern.
-The third pressure is flowing from academia reflected in the University of California (UC) recent adoption of its Open Access Policy [@University-of-California:2013ud] in which faculty grant a license to UC prior to any contractual agreement with publishers.
+The third pressure flowing from academia is reflected in the University of California's (UC) recent adoption of its Open Access Policy [@University-of-California:2013ud] in which faculty grant a license to UC prior to any contractual agreement with publishers.
 This permits the UC to archive the research in its eScholarship system thus providing access to the public at no charge.

 The open access model has enormous potential for fueling wider dissemination of and access to scientific research, and it is often held in high regard by the scholarly community for this very reason.
 However, in large part the open access movement can be viewed as a reaction by commercial publishers to respond to these pressures.
 Moreover, the model has not been without its problems, some of which are threatening the basic integrity of scientific publishing.